Registered users have the ability to access exclusive content and features for logged in users only. Join our community in one click.

 In addition, the identity of both the Whistleblower, as well as any third party mentioned, are protected.
 It also applies to relatives, dependents, or spouses of any of these people.

-The Candriam Whistleblowing Policy provides employees and external parties connected with Candriam with the possibility to file a whistleblower report using a dedicated mailbox accessible by a very limited number of people who are part of the Candriam Compliance department in order to respect the strict principle of confidentiality and to guarantee the protection of personal data.
+The Candriam Whistleblowing Policy provides employees and external parties connected with Candriam with the possibility to file a Whistleblower Report using a dedicated platform called EthicsPoint.

 Please note that you may remain anonymous when sending a report.